sasye93/Plugin/readme.md

-The following describes how to install and use the containerization extension. _This is an extraction of chapter appendix/installation in the thesis, go there for more info._
+The following describes how to install and use the containerization extension.
+This is an extraction of the appendix/installation chapter and only describes how to make the extension running.
+For how to use it in code, see the thesis.

 ## Prerequisites
 The containerization extension requires the following prerequisites: